-- In the VIA RAID BIOS utility main menu, select Delete Array then press <Enter>.
-The focus is directed to the list of channel used for IDE RAID arrays. - Press <Enter> to select a RAID array to delete.
+1. From the VIA RAID BIOS utility main menu, select Delete Array then press <Enter>.

+From the list of channel used for IDE RAID arrays, press < Enter> to select a RAID array to delete.
 The following confirmation message appears.

+'''

 The selected array will be destroyed.

 Are you sure?
 Continue?
 Press Y/N

+'''

-Press <Y> to confirm or <N> to return to the configuration options.
+3. Press <Y> to confirm or <N> to return to the configuration options.

-5.7.5 Select Boot Array
+Select Boot Array

-- In the VIA RAID BIOS utility main menu, select Select Boot Array then press <Enter>.
-The focus is directed to the list of channel used for IDE RAID arrays. - 2.
-Press <Enter> to select a RAID array for boot.
-The Status of the selected array will change to Boot.
-Press <ESC> to return to menu items.
+- From the VIA RAID BIOS utility main menu, select Select Boot Array then press <Enter>. - 2.
+From the list of channel used for IDE RAID arrays, press <Enter> to select a RAID array for boot.
+After selection, the Status of the selected array will change to Boot. - 3.
+Press <ESC> to return to the menu items.
 Follow the same procedure to deselect the the boot array.

-5.7.6 Serial Number View
+Serial Number View

-In the VIA RAID BIOS utility main menu, select Serial Number View then press <Enter>.
-The focus is directed to the list of channel used for IDE RAID arrays.
-Move the selection bar on each item and the serial number is displayed at the bottom of the screen.
+- 1. From the VIA RAID BIOS utility main menu, select Serial Number View then press <Enter>. - 2.
+From the list of channel used for IDE RAID arrays, use the arrow keys to move the selection bar on each item.
+The serial number for the selected drive is displayed at the bottom of the screen.

 This option is useful for identifying same model disks.

-5.8 Creating a RAID driver disk
+5.7 Creating a RAID driver disk

-A floppy disk with the Promise® SATA 378 or FastTrak 378 driver is required when installing Windows® XP/2000 operating system.
+A floppy disk with the RAID driver is required when installing Windows® XP/2000 operating system.
 You can create a RAID driver disk using Makedisk.exe utility.